aermoglio/aircraft-thrust/README.md

 As a physics students, flight dynamics are not commonly taught as part of the course, so I decided to create a programme on Python to help me understand some of the basics, such as the concept of thrust required for level flight.
 I investigated this at different flight altitudes, and compared how minimum drag airspeed compares to the level flight mach for three different aircrafts: Airbus A320-200, Boeing 737-800, and Embraer E195.

+## Background Information

+For level flight at a constant speed,

+$T=D$ and $L=W$, where T is thrust, D is drag, L is lift, and W is weight.

+There are two contributions to the overall drag $D$: the parasite drag and the induced drag.
+The parasaite drag is a result of friction, and the aircraft's shape.
+It increases proportioal to $V^2$ (square of aircraft speed).
+This is what one normally thinks of when thinking of drag.
+As for induced drag, this occurs from the creation of lift (formation of vortices around wing tip).
+These vortices result in a downward deflection of airflow, which tilts the lift vector backward and produces a drag component.

+## Learning outcomes

+## Some results

+## Skills used